run-llama/LlamaIndexTS/.changeset/honest-dragons-cough.md

 "create-llama": patch
 ---

-Add folder selection and support more file types
+Select a folder as data source and support more file types (.pdf, .doc, .docx, .xls, .xlsx, .csv)